kube-ci/engine/docs/setup/install.md

 # Installation Guide

-Kubeci-engine can be installed via a script or as a Helm chart.
+KubeCI engine can be installed via a script or as a Helm chart.

 <ul class="nav nav-tabs" id="installerTab" role="tablist">
   <li class="nav-item">